 Home | What's New | Ragtime Sources

-The Rags of Charles L. Johnson
+The Rags of Charles L Johnson

-(featuring Golden Spider Rag (1910) and other piano rags by Charles L. Johnson)
+Featuring Golden Spider Rag (1910) and other Piano Rags by Charles L Johnson

 By Ted Tjaden

-Charles L. Johnson was an extremely prolific composer of ragtime and ragtime-related music.
+Charles Leslie Johnson was an extremely prolific composer of ragtime and ragtime-related music.
 Although not often mentioned in the group of the "Big Three" – Joplin, Scott and Lamb – he deserves serious recognition as a leading ragtime composer, not only due to the volume of his work but the enduring quality of a number of his compositions.

 His most famous or interesting rags include Apple Jack: Some Rag (below), Barber Pole Rag (below), Beedle-Um-Bo: A Slow Drag (below), Blue Goose Rag (as Raymond Birch) (below), Crazy Bone Rag (below), Cum-Bac Rag (below), Dill Pickles Rag (below), Doc Brown's Cake Walk: Kansas City Rag (below), Golden Spider Rag (below), Iola: Intermezzo Two Step (below), Melody Rag (as Raymond Birch) (below), Powder Rag (below), Scandalous Thompson (below), Swanee Rag (below), and Tar Babies Rag (below).

-1) The Life of Charles L. Johnson
+1) The Life of Charles L Johnson

-2) Sheet Music of Charles L. Johnson
+2) Sheet Music of Charles L Johnson

-5) Bibliography
+4) Bibliography

-1) The Life of Charles L. Johnson (December 3, 1875 - December 28, 1950) [top]
+1) The Life of Charles L Johnson (December 3, 1875—December 28, 1950)

-Set out below is some basic information about Charles L. Johnson:
+Set out below is some basic information about Charles L Johnson:

-• Charles Leslie Johnson was born in Kansas City, Kansas, on December 3, 1876 and stayed in the Kansas City area his entire life.
+• Charles Leslie Johnson was born in Kansas City, Kansas, on December 3, 1876, and stayed in the Kansas City area his entire life.
 As a young child, he started to play piano on his neighbour's piano; by age nine, his parents bought him his own piano: Jasen and Tichenor (1978:38).

-• Johnson took lessons for 3 years with a Mr. Kreiser, but quit suddenly when his teacher complained about his playing ragtime music: Jasen and Tichenor (1978:38).
+• Johnson took lessons for 3 years with a Mr Kreiser, but quit suddenly when his teacher complained about his playing ragtime music: Jasen and Tichenor (1978:38).

 • Johnson joined several guitar and mandolin clubs and organized several string orchestras that played in the Kansas City area.
-He also demonstrated pianos and music for J.W.
-Jenkins & Sons Music Company who would later publish a number of his compositions, including two of his earlier pieces, Doc Brown's Cake Walk: Kansas City Rag (below) and Scandalous Thompson (below): Jasen and Tichenor (1978:38-39).
+He also demonstrated pianos and music for JW Jenkins & Sons Music Company who would later publish a number of his compositions, including two of his earlier pieces, Doc Brown's Cake Walk: Kansas City Rag (below) and Scandalous Thompson (below): Jasen and Tichenor (1978:38-39).

-Photo of Charles L. Johnson from cover of Scandalous Thompson (1899)
+Photo of Charles L. Johnson

-Photo of Charles L. Johnson from cover of Scandalous Thompson (1899)
+Photo of Charles L Johnson from cover of Scandalous Thompson (1899).

 • Blesh and Janis (1966:119) describe Johnson's explanation of the background to Doc Brown's Cake Walk: Kansas City Rag (below) in these terms:

-The number . . . was named after an old, eccentric colored fellow who wore a swallowtail coat, carried a cane, and wore a plug hat.
+The number ... was named after an old, eccentric colored fellow who wore a swallowtail coat, carried a cane, and wore a plug hat.
 He would cakewalk on the street for a nickel or dime.
 Jenkins photographed him for the cover.

-According to Blesh and Janis, the publisher of Doc Brown's Cake Walk J.W.
-Jenkins arranged for Sousa's band to play the piece when Sousa was passing through Kansas City.
+• According to Blesh and Janis, the publisher of Doc Brown's Cake Walk – JW Jenkins – arranged for Sousa's band to play the piece when Sousa was passing through Kansas City.

 • According to Jasen and Jones (2000:61), Johnson helped to arrange the composition Peaceful Henry, written by his friend Harry Kelly, although there is no indication on the sheet music that Johnson was the arranger (the sheet music for Peaceful Henry is available here from the Maine Music Box).